wink-link/winklink-doc/docs/en/vrf.md

 ```js
   constructor(address vrfCoordinator, address jst, address justMid, bytes32 keyHash, uint256 fee)
 ```
-`vrfCoordinator` the address of VRFCoordinator, `jst` JST token address, `justMid` JustMid contract address, `keyHash` the hash value of the public key of the registered node, which can be obtained by calling the hashofkeybytes function of the VRFCoordinator contract (input is x||y).
+`vrfCoordinator` the address of VRFCoordinator, `jst` WIN token address, `justMid` JustMid contract address, `keyHash` the hash value of the public key of the registered node, which can be obtained by calling the hashofkeybytes function of the VRFCoordinator contract (input is x||y).
-`fee` the JST token fee payed for generating random number, and its value should be greater than the fee required by random number node.
+`fee` the WIN token fee payed for generating random number, and its value should be greater than the fee required by random number node.

 Example:  `constructor（TUeVYd9ZYeKh87aDA9Tp7F5Ljc47JKC37x,TF17BgPaZYbz8oxbjhriubPDsA7ArKoLX3,
 TFbci8j8Ja3hMLPsupsuYcUMsgXniG1TWb,0xe4f280f6d621db4bccd8568197e3c84e3f402c963264369a098bb2f0922cb125,12）`.

-### Transfer JST Tokens to the Contract
+### Transfer WIN Tokens to the Contract

-VRFD20 contract needs to call the VRFCoordinator contract, so there should be enough JST tokens in the contract account.
-You can transfer a certain amount of JST tokens for the contract through the transfer service or the TestNet Faucet.
+VRFD20 contract needs to call the VRFCoordinator contract, so there should be enough WIN tokens in the contract account.
+You can transfer a certain amount of WIN tokens for the contract through the transfer service or the TestNet Faucet.

 ### Call the Dapp Contract